 Lucy Katz, JD, former professor of business law and former holder of The Robert C. Wright Professorship in Business Law, Ethics and Dispute Resolution, left an indelible imprint on the Fairfield University community.
-Her creation, along with Dr. Thomas Pelligrino, of the student peer mediation program five years ago provides mediation training and certification for students who go on to serve their peers and the University.
-Over the years, dozens of students have been trained and served in this important and unique role.
+Her creation, along with Dr. Thomas Pelligrino, of the student peer mediation program provides mediation training and certification for students who go on to serve their peers and the University.
+Over the years, students have been trained and served in this important and unique role.

 We are pleased to offer these opportunities for teams, clubs or organizations!
 These serve to provide team bonding, growth, and professional development.
 Please email firstname.lastname@example.org if you are interested in having any of the following workshops for your respective organization(s).

 This workshop focuses on team engagement, developing strong relationships with others, and creating action steps for a healthy team dynamic.

 Social Justice 101 - Power Dynamics and Structural Discrimination

 This workshop focuses on a group developing a consciousness of inclusion by identifying and rectifying structural discrimination within their community.

 Social Justice 201 – Examining and Managing Your Own Privileges